 Cooling Air Filtering

 The cooling air entering the test system shall pass through a medium capable of reducing particles of the most penetrating particle size in the filter material by at least 99.95 per cent or through a filter of at least class H13 as specified in EN 1822.
 Any other type of filter applied to remove volatile organic species (charcoal, activated carbon, or equivalent) shall be installed upstream of the H13 (or equivalent) filter.
-The testing facility shall follow the filter manufacturer’s specifications and ensure the installation of the filter does not affect the flow rate and the airflow distribution.
+The testing facility shall follow the filter manufacturer’s specifications and ensure the installation of the filter does not negatively affect the flow rate and the airflow distribution.
 Figure 7.1 provides an indicative position for the air filtering device (element 2).

 Particle Background Verification